NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

     NonCommutativeMultiply[a^3, b, a^2, b, a, b]

-This means that a replacement such as
+so that a replacement such as

     NCReplaceAll[expr, a**b -> c]